 I am an Australian-American author of eight novels.
 My most recent, My Sister Rosa, is about a seventeen-year-old boy whose ten-year-old sister is a psychopath.
 It is published by Allen and Unwin in Australia and New Zealand and by Soho Press in North America.
 My previous novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
-The three of them tip the balance in a bloody underworld power struggle.

 I am a Sydney girl.
 Though I have lived in other parts of Australia, courtesy of my anthropologist parents, including Newcastle, Canberra, and two small Aboriginal settlements in the Northern Territory.
-I now live in Sydney and sometimes New York City with occasional returns to Sydney.
+I now mostly live in New York City with occasional returns to Sydney.

 To find out more about me and my thoughts about life, the universe, food, television, sport and anything else that crosses my mind you can read these interviews or have a squizz at my faq.
 I also have a frequently updated twitter feed and a blog.